StrangeLightning/strangeLightning/CONTRIBUTING.md

    `$ git pull --rebase upstream dev`

    _If there is a merge conflict, resolve the conflicts and proceed.
-Squash all outstanding commits into one._
+Squash all outstanding commits into one using --rebase -i._

    `$git --rebase -i HEAD~4 continue`
    `$git add .`